cborchert/threadhouse/README.md

 displayed in the command line, you're golden.
 If you have a message like `command not found: gatsby`, then you done messed up somewhere because gatsby has not been installed globally as a command.

 Now you can spin up the local site using `gatsby develop`.
-After a bit of spinn up time and some messages about loading and building, you should see a success message like
+After a bit of spin up time and some messages about loading and building, you should see a success message like

 ```
 You can now view gatsby-starter-blog in the browser.